Royals vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- Shane McClanahan (11-1) will take to the mound for the Rays and make his 16th start of the season.
+- The Rays' Zach Eflin (8-3) will make his 14th start of the season.

+- He has earned a quality start seven times in 13 starts this season.

+- In 13 starts this season, Eflin has lasted five or more innings 12 times, with an average of 5.9 innings per appearance.

 |Opponent